ChidinmaIgberaese/se-assignment-6-introduction-to-python-ChidinmaIgberaese/README.md

 # Question 4

 Data Types and Variables:

-- List and describe the basic data types in Python.
+List and describe the basic data types in Python.
 Write a short script that demonstrates how to create and use variables of different data types.

-# Answer

-Data Types and Variables
+Data Types and Variables:
-Basic Data Types:
+Basic Data Types are as follows;

 1. int: Integer numbers.
 2. float: Floating-point numbers.